Aw….so tiny and so cute!

 But beware…

-They are smart, curious dogs, always interested in whatever is going on in the world around them.
+They are intelligent, curious dogs, always interested in whatever is going on in the world around them.
 They are alert and always on the lookout for strangers.
-You can be sure that they are going to alert you with their shrill bark when someone approaches the house.
+You can be sure that they will alert you with their shrill bark when someone approaches the house.

-The Pomeranian is a healthy dog with a life expectancy of 15 years or more.
-Small sized dogs are generally healthier than big sized dogs and the Poms are among the healthiest breeds out there.
+The Pomeranian is a healthy dog with a life expectancy of 15 years.
+Small-sized dogs are generally healthier than big-sized dogs, and the Poms are among the healthiest breeds.

 But even the Pom can suffer from certain health conditions such as…